 - Derman in Haringey

-- Haringey Derman Bridge Project started.
-This pilot project took our expertise in making health and related services accessible and appropriate to the Kurdish, Turkish and Turkish Cypriot communities in Haringey Borough by providing bi-lingual health advocacy service.
+- Haringey Derman Bridge Project This pilot project took our expertise in making health and related services accessible and appropriate to the Kurdish, Turkish and Turkish Cypriot communities in Haringey Borough by providing bi-lingual health advocacy service.

 - Teenage Pregnancy project started.

 - Expanded services for a growing need.
 We started laying the foundations of a stronger, a more efficient and effective Derman by organising our work into teams.
 (Health Advocacy and Mental Health Teams)